Materials: Foam and coils

 1 = Very poor, 2 = Not good, 3 = Fair, 4 = Good, 5 = Excellent

 For strict stomach sleepers, the Puffy Lux may not guarantee your best night’s sleep—it’s not firm enough for stomach sleepers and it won’t keep the hips properly aligned on the mattress.
-Average-weight and plus-size people should look for a firmer mattress that offers less sinkage and more support.
+The best mattress for stomach sleepers, especially average-weight and plus-size people, is firmer mattress with less sinkage and more support.
 After all, when the spine spends seven or eight hours bending out of its natural curve, you’re bound to feel stiff and achy in the morning.
 Lightweight stomach sleepers could give this bed a try if they’re willing to risk a return during the 101-night sleep trial, but even lighter bodies will most likely sink too far into the Puffy Lux hybrid.
 If you suffer from back pain, spinal misalignment and the firmness of your mattress may be the culprit.
+To find a painless sleep, see the best mattress for back pain.

 If you are not sure the Puffy Lux is for you, read our Puffy Mattress Comparison for more models by the brand.